Get access to everything we publish when you sign up for Outside+.

 Boulet finished 2nd in 19 hours 49 minutes, having put down 19 bottles of Roctane, Summit Tea flavor.

-YiOu Wang’s body completely and unexpectedly shuts down
+YiOu Wang’s body unexpectedly shuts down

 Wang crushed the first two-thirds of the course.
 She was prepared for the snow, the heat and the mud and had just come off a very strong training cycle.
 Relatively un-phased by the rough conditions of the high country, she was able to turn it on once she came down.